Names of the Albanians and Albania

 The Albanians (Shqiptarët) and their country Albania (Shqipëria) have been identified by many ethnonyms.
 The native endonym is Shqiptar.
-The name "Albanians" Latin: Albanenses/Arbanenses) was used in medieval Greek and Latin documents that gradually entered European languages from which other similar derivative names emerged.
+The name "Albanians" (Latin: Albanenses/Arbanenses) was used in medieval Greek and Latin documents that gradually entered European languages from which other similar derivative names emerged.
 Linguists believe that the alb part in the root word originates from an Indo-European term for a type of mountainous topography, meaning "hill, mountain", also present in Alps.
 Through the root word alban and its rhotacized equivalents arban, albar, and arbar, the term in Albanian became rendered as Arbëreshë (Arbëneshë) for the people and Arbëria (Arbënia) for the country.

 Contemporary Albanian language employs a different ethnonym, with modern Albanians referring to themselves as Shqiptarë and to their country as Shqipëria.
-Two etymologies have been proposed for this ethnonym: one, derived the name from the Albanian word for eagle (shqiponjë).
-The eagle was a common heraldic symbol for many Albanian dynasties in the Late Middle Ages and came to be a symbol of the Albanians in general, for example the flag of Skanderbeg, whose family symbol was the black double-headed eagle, as displayed on the Albanian flag.
-The other within scholarship connects it to the verb 'pronounce' (shqiptoj), deriving from Latin excipere.
-In this instance the Albanian endonym like many others would originally have been a term connoting "those who speak [intelligibly, the same language]".
+Two etymologies have been proposed for this ethnonym.
+One connects it to the verb 'pronounce' (shqiptoj), deriving from Latin excipere.
+In this instance, the Albanian endonym, like many others, would originally have been a term connoting "those who speak [intelligibly, the same language]"; that is, "those who speak shqip," with shqip referring to the Albanian language itself.
+The other one derives the name from the Albanian word for eagle (shqiponjë).
+The eagle was a common heraldic symbol for many Albanian dynasties in the Late Middle Ages and came to be a symbol of the Albanians in general; for example, the flag of Skanderbeg, whose family's symbol was the black double-headed eagle, as displayed on the Albanian flag.

 Attested from 14th century onward, the placename Shqipëria and the ethnic demonym Shqiptarë gradually replaced Arbëria and Arbëreshë amongst Albanian speakers between the late 17th and early 18th centuries.
 That era brought about religious and other sociopolitical changes.
 As such a new and generalised response by Albanians based on ethnic and linguistic consciousness to this new and different Ottoman world emerging around them was a change in ethnonym.